 - Side effects of Hydroxychloroquine.

-Based on the strength, the hydroxychloroquine drug classified into 200mg and 400 mg.
+Based on the strength, the hydroxychloroquine market classified into 200mg and 400 mg.
 The rising cases of COVID-19 increased the demand for hydroxychloroquine.

 - 200mg: The doctors mostly prescribe 200mg as it is used for malaria, rheumatoid arthritis, lupus erythematosus, and COVID-19.
 200 mg per day dosage is prescribed for the treatment of lupus erythematosus and rheumatoid.